AyeshaYNTHV/AyeshaYNTHV/README.md

 - 👋 Hi, I’m @AyeshaYNTHV
-- 👀 I’m interested in reading and writing.
+- 👀 I’m interested in learning techniques to implement codes in real life scenarios.
-- 🌱 I’m currently learning engineering... phewww
+- 🌱 I’m currently enrolled in Bahria University Software Engineering Department.
-- 💞️ I’m looking to collaborate on nothing.
-Ig.
+- 💞️ I’m looking to collaborate with professionals and companies to learn and achieve in the software line of work.
 - 📫 How to reach me.
-No need.
-Thanks.
+Email: xiiaayeshaarshad@gmail.com

 <!---
 AyeshaYNTHV/AyeshaYNTHV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.